-The project has a massive amount of data (room acoustic measurements in more than 20 different rooms) – but one room, in particular, had our attention during the process – and it was also representing the typical challenges at Bispebjerg hospital (the listed building).
+The project has a massive amount of data from room acoustic measurements in more than 20 different rooms- But one room, in particular, had our attention during the process – and it was also representing the typical challenges at Bispebjerg hospital (the listed building).

-We were interested in doing an intervention study in this room at the dermatological department because the sound environment in the examination rooms, according to the staff was a catastrophe.
+We were interested in doing an intervention study in this room at the Dermatological department because the sound environment in the examination rooms, according to the staff was a catastrophe.
 We were told that the doctors had to use microphones to be heard by the patients (!) – even though the rooms were just ‘ordinary’ single examination rooms.
-In this particular department, a lot of the patients are elderly people – and knowing that a ‘natural’ hearing impairment increases over time the room acoustics of these rooms are of great importance.
+In this particular department, a lot of the patients are elderly people.
+And knowing that ‘natural’ hearing impairment increases over time the room acoustics of these rooms are of great importance.

 Unfortunately, it was impossible to do the intervention (because of time), but measurements and simulations were done.
 Even though the building regulation only states values on reverberation time, Thea Mathilde Larsen chose to include other acoustic descriptors in her measurements and simulations to get a more detailed overview.

-The measurements on reverberation time showed that T20 was over a second (!) in almost every frequency bands – and EDT (that normally is said to have a stronger link to the actual human perception of sound) is just a bad.
+The measurements on reverberation time showed that T20 was over a second (!) in almost every frequency band.
+And EDT (which normally is said to have a stronger link to the actual human perception of sound) is just bad.

 Simulations instead of acoustic intervention

-As mentioned the project should have included an acoustic intervention of this particular room – but because of lack of time, it wasn’t possible.
-It is extremely important to include hygiene staff in acoustic refurbishments to secure that the product can reach the strong hygiene demands that can differ from department to department – from room to room.
+As mentioned the project should have included an acoustic intervention in this particular room – but because of lack of time, it wasn’t possible.
+It is extremely important to include hygiene staff in acoustic refurbishments.
+This is to secure that the acoustic product can reach the strong hygiene demands that can differ from department to department – from room to room.
 In this particular case, we had a meeting with the cleaning responsible and we found a solution that could have been used if we had the time.

-The company Niras (consultant engineers company) made an Odeon simulation of the examination room and the results of this were quite clear: It is possible to meet the acoustic and hygienic demands with a suspended acoustic ceiling – and to reach satisfying values on speech clarity as well as respecting the legacy of this listed hospital building!
+The company Niras (consultant engineers company) made an Odeon simulation of the examination room.
+The results of this were quite clear: It is possible to meet the acoustic and hygienic demands with a suspended acoustic ceiling – and to reach satisfying values on speech clarity as well as respecting the legacy of this listed hospital building!

-As the simulation values show – we have no problems on reverberation time – and in this particular room, the EDT and clarity descriptors show a sound environment also suitable for communication with hearing impaired people.
+As the simulation values show – we have no problems with reverberation time.
+In this particular room, the EDT and clarity descriptors show a sound environment also suitable for communication with hearing-impaired people.

 Danish Sound Innovation Network funding

-The master thesis project has been defended already – but it will continue the following months with funding from the Danish Sound Innovation Network – and with cooperation from Ecophon, Niras, Henning Larsen Arkitekter and Hvidovre hospital.
+The master thesis on Danish project has been defended already.
+However, it will continue in the following months with funding from the Danish Sound Innovation Network and with cooperation from Ecophon, Niras, Henning Larsen Arkitekter, and Hvidovre hospital.

-The work to come will most likely look into a comparison with a ‘younger’ hospital (Hvidovre Hospital) and newly renovated departments to get a clearer view of what ‘normal’ is in regards to room acoustics in Copenhagen/Danish hospitals.
+The work to come will most likely look into a comparison with a ‘younger’ hospital (Hvidovre Hospital) and newly renovated departments.
+All to gain a clearer view of what ‘normal’ is regarding room acoustics in Copenhagen/Danish hospitals.

-Previous post on the research project, including staff feedback, available here.
+Previous posts on the research project, including staff feedback, are available here.